General notes on judging

 On the entry form, please refer to the section ‘What are judges looking for’ for more information on each category’s judging criteria.

-The judging panel consists of 4 independent wine experts and led by our Chairman, Peter Richards MW.
+The judging panel consists of five independent wine experts and is led by our Chairman, Peter Richards MW.
 The judges have been chosen for their extensive knowledge in the retailer environment.
 Click here to see the list of judges.

 There are three stages of judging: